quidproquo/ranker/README.md

 ### Default Ranking

-Default ranking will assume values are numeric and rank them in descending order.
+Default ranking will assume values are numeric and rank them in their natural sorting (ascending) order.
+For example, a score of 100 is higher than a score of 50.

 ```ruby
 scores = [1, 1, 2, 3, 3, 1, 4, 4, 5, 6, 8, 1, 0, 8]